terensahin/bat-firewall/Documentations/Test/test.md

 ./aird
 ./cli -a "{client ip} {server port} udp"
 ```
-Note that we use udp since I used "-u" in iperf command and so the connection type is UDP.
+Note that we use UDP because the -u option was specified in the iperf command, making the connection type UDP.
+To use TCP instead, simply remove the -u option from the client command.

-#### 1.8 As a result, packets sent from client should be dropped and we should see the following text in terminal
+#### 1.8 As a result, packets sent from the client should be dropped, and you should see the following text in the terminal:"
 ```sh
 [  5]  38.00-39.00  sec   129 KBytes  1.06 Mbits/sec  0.087 ms  0/91 (0%)
 [  5]  39.00-40.00  sec   127 KBytes  1.04 Mbits/sec  0.097 ms  0/90 (0%)